malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 ---
-title: "My First Post"
+title: "My First Post: Hosting Hugo generated static files with GitHub Pages"
 date: 2021-10-02T01:40:07+01:00
 ---

 Hello.
 This is my first post.
-I would like to provide some information on how I created this website with Hugo and deployed it with Github Pages.
+I would like to provide some information on how I created this website with Hugo, and deployed it with GitHub Pages.
 Hopefully, this will be helpful for people like me, or my future self, since I just went through the process.
 This will be specifically for Windows, since that is the OS that I used.

 Firstly, this will basically be a summary of both the [Hugo Quick Start page](https://gohugo.io/getting-started/quick-start/) and
 [The Simple Engineer's video](https://www.youtube.com/watch?v=LIFvgrRxdt4), so please look at those, if you would like more information.